tisanelabs/tisanedocs/tisane_settings.md

 `disable_spellcheck` (boolean) - determines whether the automatic spellchecking is to be disabled.
 Default: `false`.

+`lowercase_spellcheck_only` (boolean) - determines whether the automatic spellchecking is only to be applied to words in lowercase.
+Default: `false`

 `domain_factors` (set of pairs made of strings and numbers) - provides a session-scope cues for the domains of discourse.
 This is a powerful tool that allows tailoring the result based on the use case.
 The format is, family ID of the domain as a key and the multiplication factor as a value (e.g. _"12345": 5.0_).
 For example, when processing text looking for criminal activity, we may want to set domains relevant to drugs, firearms, crime, higher: `"domain_factors": {"31058": 5.0, "45220": 5.0, "14112": 5.0, "14509": 3.0, "28309": 5.0, "43220": 5.0, "34581": 5.0}`.
 The same device can be used to eliminate noise coming from domains we know are irrelevant by setting the factor to a value lower than 1.

 `subscope` (boolean) - enables sub-scope parsing, for scenarios like hashtag, URL parsing, and obfuscated content (e.g. _ihateyou_).